KrishNalam/cadmus.krishnalam.com/README.md

 - Setup styling, linters, and formatters - understand why we use Prettier, and the setup of ESLint
 - Do not take shortcuts, this is the time to learn the right way to do things
 - If you wrote it, you own it.
 That means any issues that arise from your code are your responsibility to fix. (exceptions will occur)

+Carpe Diem.

+## The Thought Process Behind this Project
+(This is not relevant, but I'm writing it for myself) The purpose of this project is really to level up all of our skills.
+Mridul knows Python, Java, but lacks any awareness of his development environment, and the ability to build something.
+Similiarly, Dave can code, I'm sure, but can he build a project in 48 hours that actually runs?
+Krish understands the basics of web development, but does he know why what is happening is happening?
+Or is he just guessing, based on what he's been told?

+You might ask, isn't web development easy?
+Shouldn't we be doing big Quant projects in Python?
+Yea, if it's so easy, I give you 36 hours, go build, deploy and maintain an SPA with a backend.
+You can't?
+Then you don't know web development.
+The other thing with web development, is that it's a great place to learn.
+Sure you won't use JS in your final exams, or even HTML, CSS, but you will learn fundementals.

+In my opinion, if you know the basics you will be able to transfer them anywhere.
+As an example, before my computer science exams, the only thing I do is brush up on the syntax of the language the exam is in, because I know and understand all the abilities of your average language.
+Similiarly, given any coding project, I know exactly how to tackle it, if it's a team project, I have a good development and collaboration environment.

+At the end of the day, the question really is, why not?
+Why not build something.
+Really, if it's so easy, it will take you no time, but at the bare minimum you will learn.

+P.S I don't give a crap about any of this, I just want an elite team to work with